 Pushing During Labor

 The urge to push may feel like the urge to have a bowel movement.
-This is because the same nerves that detect pressure in your colon are sensing the baby.
+This is because the same nerves that detect pressure in your colon sense the baby.

 If you have an epidural, the sensations will be significantly numbed, and you will need to listen to your doctor to know when it’s time to push.
 Your doctor will be able to tell you if you need to push harder or take it easy.
 Sometimes pushing too forcefully can cause a tear in your vaginal tissues.